KrisJackson/SocialFitness/README.md

 # SocialFitness
-Share your finest workouts with the world!
+### Share your finest workouts with the world!

+Staying fit and working out is HARD especially when you're doing it alone!
+Many people fail to maintain their motivation, and ultimately find reasons quit.
+I am working to develop an app that makes working out fun, helps to boost motivation, and rewards hard work.
+On my app, everyone is an athlete, and it’s about time that people start feeling more confident in their hustle regardless of their fitness history.